Where to Stay in Montreal First Time: 8 Best Areas

 See more: Where to Stay in Ottawa

-Overall, Old Montreal is the best area to stay in Montreal for first-timers due to its central location.
-If you stay here, you will be located in the middle of action, within walking distance to the top sights, as well as many restaurants, bars, and shops.
+Overall, Old Montreal is the best area to stay in Montreal for first-timers due to its proximity to major sights and its romantic atmosphere.
+It offers easy access to many top sights, restaurants, bars, and shops.

 Leave a Comment